MohikaRastogi/Calculator-and-Operations/README.md

 ##### Running the project

-To run the project, viewers can follow the steps provided above under the "Usage" section.
-Alternatively, you can provide a link to a deployed version of the project (if available) that viewers can access directly from their web browser.
-If you are hosting the project on a platform like Heroku, you can include a link to the hosted version in the README file or in the project description on the platform.
+To run the project,
+   -  Open a terminal and navigate to the root directory of your project.

+   -  Run the command sbt.
+This will start the sbt console.

+   -  Type run in the sbt console to run your Scala project.

+   -   Type test in the sbt console to run your Scala tests.

+   -  After making changes to your code, use the compile command to compile the changes.

+   -  Use the exit command to exit the sbt console.

 ###### [Learn more about scala and setting up sbt here](https://blog.knoldus.com/simple-build-tool-getting-with-sbt-setting-up-running/)